 Time is limited when taking the ACT / SAT.
 The duration of the ACT is 2 hours 55 minutes.
 During that time you have to answer 75 English, 60 Math, 40 Reading and 40 Science questions.
 The SAT takes 3 hours to complete (not including the optional essay), during which you’ll answer 52 Reading, 44 Writing, and 58 Math questions.

 That’s a lot.
 As you can see you cannot afford to take too much time over each question.

 The fastest way to go through the test is to answer those easy questions first and then go back and answer the tougher questions.
 You’re not required to complete the questions in a certain order.

 Not sure what the right answer is?
 Go ahead and guess.
 There is no penalty for wrong answers in the ACT or SAT.
 Make the most of this rule and answer every question on the test paper, even if it means guessing the answers.

 When you guess, chances are you will get at least some of the answers right and score marks for those.
 However, you cannot score marks for questions you have not answered.

 Avoid Making Careless Mistakes

 Don’t go through the questions so quickly that you end up making careless mistakes that could drag your score down.
-While you don’t want to waste too much time on each question, you must take at least a few seconds to read through, and understand each question before answering it.
+While you don’t want to waste too much time on each question, you must take at least a few seconds to read through and understand each question before answering it.
 Most of the ACT / SAT questions are designed to trip you up.
-That extra time you spend reading and understanding the questions is well worth it as it will increase your chances of answering correctly.
+The extra time you spend reading and understanding the questions is well worth it as it will increase your chances of answering correctly.